 iRacing’s graphics can be adjusted to support myriad system configurations.
 For traditional use with a single monitor, the engine allows for the use of surprisingly vintage hardware with acceptable framerates at 1080p or 1440p.
 Of course, with more powerful hardware, more detail can be progressively dialed-in.
 At it’s highest settings, iRacing is a love-letter to motorsport, and it doesn’t feel lacking in any respect that matters.

 iRacing supports VR remarkably well with virtually every PCVR HMD supported.
-Users of an HTC Vive, Vive Pro, Oculus Rift CV1, Rift S, and even Valve Index can be confident that they’ll attain at least 80-90fps with a mix of low-medium settings on moderate hardware (GPU: GTX 980 equivalent or higher and CPU: i7 4770K equivalent or higher).
+Users of an HTC Vive, Vive Pro, Oculus Rift CV1, Rift S, and others can be confident that they’ll attain at least 80-90fps with a mix of low-medium settings on moderate hardware (GPU: GTX 980 equivalent or higher and CPU: i7 4770K equivalent or higher).

-For users who want to run those HMDs and even the HP G1 at high detail settings with fast framerates, stronger hardware is required (GPU: GTX 1080 Ti equivalent or higher, and CPU: i7 6700K / Ryzen 7 1800X equivalent or higher).
+For users who want to run those HMDs or even more demanding HMDs (HP G1, G2, PiMax) at high detail settings with fast framerates, stronger hardware is required (GPU: GTX 1080 Ti equivalent or higher, and CPU: i7 6700K / Ryzen 7 1800X equivalent or higher).

 From our initial NVIDIA SPS VR Performance in iRacing series, we maxed-out the Oculus Rift S, and on System #1 ran a HP G1 Professional VR HMD at a slightly lower quality 90 FPS with the following hardware.